Bibliome/alvisnlp/docs/reference/module/XMIImport.md

 </div>
 <div class="param-type">Type: <a href="../converter/java.lang.String" class="converter">String</a>
 </div>
-Name of the section for documents created out of XMI files that do not use the AlvisNLP/ML Proxy typesystem.
+Name of the section for documents created out of XMI files that do not use the AlvisNLP Proxy typesystem.

 <h3 id="dkproCompatibility" class="param">dkproCompatibility</h3>